 Are you a company looking for a new intranet?
-Are you wondering if ThoughtFarmer meets your needs?
 Are you looking for a way to make your evaluation process a lot easier?

-They took the typical software requirement of “the system shall do X” and wrapped it with some more context.
-It’s a user-centred requirement, without needing to write some massively detailed use case.
+Instead of a list of features written as “the system shall do X,” they instead took each requirement and placed it in the context of the user.
+It’s a user-centered requirement, without needing to write some massively detailed use case.

 Here’s an example of a single requirement.